HOW CAN A CHRISTIAN DEAL WITH HYPER-SPIRITUALITY?

 Furthermore, in the midst of this abundance of revelations, the person’s life is not showing much evidence of the fruit of the Spirit or sustained spiritual growth/maturity and, sometimes, progress in general.

-Raising this matter is not meant to denigrate any brother or sister in the Lord (I’m using male pronouns generically as the Bible does) but to help us in our walk with God.
+Raising this matter of hyper-spirituality is not meant to denigrate any brother or sister in the Lord (I’m using male pronouns generically as the Bible does) but to help us in our walk with God.
+It is a problem that should be dealt with for the good of the believer concerned and the perception that the world has of the Church.
+We certainly don’t want unbelievers to see Christians who claim to be Spirit-led as confused freaks.

 So my question is: